 Throughout the narrative, it is apparent that the Israelites are not capable and need God’s divine intervention at every turn.
-Because of this, I believe the Israelite conquest was God’s retributive punishment on the Canaanite nations that God held back for 400 years out of his grace (see Genesis 15:16), and that God in his sovereignty is able to decide when a nation’s wickedness has reached its limit and is deserving of wrath.
+Because of this, I believe the Israelite conquest was God’s retributive punishment on the Canaanite nations, and that God in His sovereignty is able to decide when a nation’s wickedness has reached its limit and is deserving of wrath.

 2. Was This Genocide?

-God is not singling out one particular people group precisely because he brings similar wrath to His own people when they commit evil and ignore the terms of His covenant (see Deuteronomy 28:15-68).
+First, we learn that God is not singling out one particular people group when we discover that He brings similar wrath to His own people when they commit evil and ignore the terms of His covenant (see Deuteronomy 28:15-68).

 3. Was God Justified in Commanding Such a Conquest?

 In the New Testament, only God can carry out wrath and judgment on individuals or nations since the Sermon on the Mount and other New Testament teaching would forbid God’s people from taking such actions (see Romans 12:14, 19-21).
-However, in the Old Testament, God could use his people to carry out his wrath and judgment.
-In Joshua, God used his people to carry out his wrath against Achan and his family just as he does apart from human agents on Jezebel in Revelation chapter two.
+However, in the Old Testament, God could use His people to carry out His wrath and judgment.
+In Joshua, God used His people to carry out His wrath against Achan and His family just as He does apart from human agents on Jezebel in Revelation chapter 2.

 One might appeal to Ezekiel 18 as evidence for the idea that God never punishes the innocent for the sins of the guilty.
 However, this chapter can also be taken as saying that the innocent will not be held responsible for the sins of the guilty, and that sin is not passed down to the next generation.
 However, we can see that at some points in scripture God allows the innocent to receive the consequences of the guilty.